 Leadership Franklin County provides four basic services to the community and its membership:

-- Leadership Development A nine-month leadership program is provided yearly to a group of people in Franklin County for the purpose of developing a pool of leadership talent from which organizations may draw upon to meet its community service needs.
+- Leadership Development A ten-month leadership program is provided yearly to a group of people in Franklin County for the purpose of developing a pool of leadership talent from which organizations may draw upon to meet its community service needs.
 Participants receive formal training in important skills, such as leadership and team building.

 - In-depth knowledge of Franklin County The program provides an opportunity to learn about the county's history, geography, political structure, economic climate and more.
 Explore many of the challenges and issues facing our fast-growing county and learn about ways to get involved in the community.

 - Community Impact Projects These projects leave a legacy to the Franklin County community and, working together, class members use the tools, resources and information they have gathered throughout the year to make a positive and lasting impact.

 - Networking Graduates of the program come away with a new network of friends and associates.
 The graduates of Leadership Franklin County will have the opportunity to become members of the Leadership Franklin County Alumni Association.
 Members will have the opportunities for continued involvement in the program and community service.

 - Identify and select highly motivated potential/existing leaders each year to participate in the program.

 - Thoroughly educate and challenge the participants as to the needs and opportunities of the regional community and the dynamics of social and economic change.